 However, I do believe all of this was necessary and I need to learn by heart some of the functions we were taught.
 Heather pointed out that when yoga teachers are trying to take their message to the healthcare/mental health workers, it is important to know the basics and get the trust and respect from that domain.

 And I completely get that and hence, need to study a bit more.
-Furthermore, I think its necessary to understand the basic reactions in the human body, for instance, if someone has PTSD, and how yoga impacts on these reactions and can alleviate the health problems.
+Furthermore, I think it’s necessary to understand the basic reactions in the human body, for instance, if someone has PTSD, and how yoga impacts on these reactions and can alleviate the health problems.

 It wasn’t all just theory – luckily.
 Every day we had different practical tasks in which we were working with a partner or in a group.
 Some of these were quite simple, such as coherent and ujjayi breathing or rehearsing mirroring and attuning to other person’s feelings and needs.
 Others were more demanding.

 On the last day, we practiced how to get a person back if you are losing your client in a session due to flooding (a state where a client is overwhelmed by physiological responses).
 I am not very good at acting but even more difficult was reacting to this situation.
 It felt very real when you weren’t able to have a connection with your partner who was pretending to be the client/patient.
-This gave some important insight on what you might have to deal with one day if you will work with people who are suffering from post-traumatic stress syndrome.
+This gave some important insight into what you might have to deal with one day if you will work with people who are suffering from post-traumatic stress syndrome.

 I quite liked walking meditation and will try it soon on Koh Phangan again, in the courtyard of a Buddhist temple.
 Another practical that I really liked was based on aromatherapy, or scents, to be more accurate.
 The idea is that you choose a scent that you like and associate positive things to it during deep relaxation.
 Then you put a few drops of the essential oil on a cotton pad and keep it with you.
 Whenever you feel anxiety or negative thoughts arising, you smell your scent and it calms you down.
 Very simple, yet effective.